-- Developing therapeutic and diagnostic innovations across a wide range of disease/therapeutic areas; - Selectively expanding our portfolio with potential products that may be able to attain orphan drug designation and/or satisfy current unmet medical needs: - Collaborating with leading academic institutions and CROs; - Expanding our in-house pharmaceutical development center; - Leveraging our management's expertise, experience and commercial networks; - Obtaining and leveraging government grants to fund project development.
+- Developing therapeutic and diagnostic innovations across a wide range of disease/therapeutic areas; - Selectively expanding our portfolio with potential products that may be able to attain orphan drug designation and/or satisfy current unmet medical needs; - Collaborating with leading academic institutions and CROs; - Expanding our in-house pharmaceutical development center; - Leveraging our management's expertise, experience and commercial networks; - Obtaining and leveraging government grants to fund project development.

 We have devoted a substantial portion of the proceeds from our offerings to our Lead Projects.
-Our Lead Projects are ALS-4, SACT-1 and RPIDD.
+Our Lead Projects are ALS-4, SACT-1 and Paths^{Dx} Test.
 In January 2022, we announced that we have completed Phase 1 clinical trial for ALS-4 and Phase 1 clinical trial for assessing relative bioavailability and food effect of SACT-1.
 No serious adverse events observed and no relevant clinical changes in respect of vital signs.
-We expect to be able to submit IND application to the US FDA in 2022 seeking to (i) initiate a Phase 2 clinical study to assess the efficacy of ALS-4 in patients and (ii) initiate our planned Phase 1b/2a trial for SACT-1, subject to regulatory review.
-We also commenced clinical validation of our molecular based RPIDD and will continue to undergo validations during 2022, in parallel with its precommercialization process in 2022.
+In March 2023, we announced the completion of the Pre-IND discussions with the US FDA on ALS-4.
+With the positive feedback on the overall development strategy from the US FDA, we are proceeding towards the IND submission of ALS-4.
+In March 2023, we also announced that the completion of the End of Phase 1 (EOP1) meeting with the US FDA.
+The FDA generally agreed with the chemistry-manufacturing-control (CMC) strategy and our proposed clinical development plan for SACT-1 Phase 1/2 trials.
+In 2023, we expect to be able (i) to submit IND application to the US FDA seeking to initiate a Phase 2 clinical study to assess the efficacy of ALS-4 in patients and (ii) submit a clinical protocol to the US FDA seeking to initiate our planned Phase 1b/2a trial for SACT-1, subject to regulatory review.
+We commenced clinical validation of our molecular based Paths^{Dx} Test and will continue to undergo validations during 2023, in parallel with its pre-commercialization process in 2023.